course-details-portlet

 The project report is given a temporary grade.
 Individual oral examination/presentation may adjust the grade up or down to the final grade, according to performance.

 - The oral examination takes place in Gjøvik.
-Physical attendance is generally required if circumstances permit (details provided during the corresponding semester).
+Physical attendance by the candidate is generally required.

 Specific conditions